-- □ Possess a high school diploma, General Equivalency Diploma (GED), or higher education credential (earned associate degree or higher) - □ Must show aptitude of On-Line Learning - □ Passing Admissions Testing - Medical Assisting: Wonderlic SLE minimum score of 14, ATI Test of Essential Academic Skills (TEAS) overall minimum score of 41%, or Health Education Systems Inc (HESI) score of 60. \ - Professional Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 62% or Health Education Systems Inc (HESI) score of 75% or Pre-Admission Exam (PAX) score of 118.
-(All Entrance Exams cannot be older than 3 years) - Physical Therapist Assistant: Wonderlic SLE minimum score of 20 - Practical Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 54%, or Health Education Systems Inc (HESI) score of 70% or Pre-Admission Exam (PAX) score of 105.
-(All Entrance Exams cannot be older than 3 years) \\
+- □ Possess a high school diploma, General Equivalency Diploma (GED), or higher education credential (earned associate degree or higher) - $\hfill\square$ Must show aptitude of On-Line Learning - □ Passing Admissions Testing - Medical Assisting: Wonderlic SLE minimum score of 14; or ATI Test of Essential Academic Skills (TEAS) overall minimum score of 41%; or Health Education Systems Inc (HESI) score of 60. - Professional Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 62%; or Health Education Systems Inc (HESI) score of 75%; or Pre-Admission Exam (PAX) score of 118.
+(All Entrance Exams cannot be older than 3 years) - Physical Therapist Assistant: Wonderlic SLE minimum score of 20. - Practical Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 50%; or Health Education Systems Inc (HESI) score of 70%; or Pre-Admission Exam (PAX) score of 105; or Wonderlic SLE minimum score of 20.
+(All Entrance Exams cannot be older than 3 years)

-\ A Taylor College Medical Assisting graduate who graduates with a 3.0 GPA or better, will not be required to take the entrance exam for the Practical Nursing Program.
+A Taylor College Medical Assisting graduate who graduates with a 3.0 GPA or better, will not be required to take the entrance exam for the Practical Nursing Program.

-\\A Taylor College Practical Nursing graduate who passed the PN-NCLEX and currently has an active Licensed Practical Nurse license will not be required to retake the entrance exam for the Professional Nursing program.
+A Taylor College Practical Nursing graduate who passed the PN-NCLEX and currently has an active Licensed Practical Nurse license will not be required to retake the entrance exam for the Professional Nursing program.